dimanikulin/dimanikulin/PublishWhat2_en.md

 # Publishing on Multiple Platforms

-I publish my content on different platforms — seven for now.
+I publish my content on different platforms ï¿½ seven for now.
 When I join a platform, the first thing I do is read the requirements on how to publish there.
 The content you publish should be relevant and applicable to the platform.
 For example, I don't use **Facebook** to post programming stuff.